ingadhoc/account-financial-tools/account_ux/README.rst

 Several Improvements to accounting:

 #.
+Fixed taxes not being recomputed when changing invoice.
+#.
 Improove partner ledger usability
 #.
 Make subtotal included / excluded optional and not related to tax b2b/b2c
 #.
 Reconcile on company currency if account don't have a currency and country is Argentina (if any other country need this it should make a PR and add itself)